arnkmish/DFUC21/README.md

 The MICCAI 2021 website can be accessed at https://www.miccai2021.org/en/

-In this work, a **Prediction Level Ensembling Approach** is proposed which combines the predicitve capabilities of 3 Deep CNN models (Pretrained EfficientNetB0, Pretrained DenseNet121 and DenseNetSmall with Regularization).
+In this work, a **Prediction Level Ensembling Approach** is proposed which combines the predicitve capabilities of 2 Deep CNN models (Pretrained EfficientNetB0 and Pretrained DenseNet121).

 The proposed approach has been evaluated on the held out validation set, the results for which are mentioned below: